Kong/docs.konghq.com/app/docs/0.8.x/plugin-development/custom-entities.md

 Since Kong `0.8.0`, both Cassandra and PostgreSQL are supported, which requires that your plugin implements its migrations for both databases.

 Each migration must bear a unique name, and `up` and `down` fields.
 Such fields can either be strings of SQL/CQL queries for simple migrations, or actual Lua code to execute for complex ones.
-The `up` field will be executed when Kong migrats **forward**.
-It must bring your database`s schema to the latest state required by your plugin.
+The `up` field will be executed when Kong migrates **forward**.
+It must bring your database's schema to the latest state required by your plugin.
 The `down` field must execute the necessary actions to revert your schema to its previous state, before `up` was ran.

 One of the main benefits of this approach is should you need to release a new version of your plugin that modifies a model, you can simply add new migrations to the array before releasing your plugin.
 Another benefit is that it is also possible to revert such migrations.